ingadhoc/product/product_website_categ_search/README.rst

 To install this module, you need to:

+#.
+Just install this module.

 Configuration
 =============

 To configure this module, you need to:

+#.
+No configuration needed.

 Usage
 =====

 To use this module, you need to:

+#.
+Just use the module.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas